Document Type : Original article

 Abstract

-Background and Aims: Generalized Anxiety Disorder (GAD) is a chronic psychiatric condition characterized by excessive and uncontrollable worry, which significantly impairs both cognitive and emotional functioning.
-Empirical evidence has indicated that heightened anxiety levels are commonly associated with deficits in attention and concentration.
-Furthermore, neurophysiological studies have highlighted that absolute theta power plays a crucial role in attentional processes, whereas both alpha and theta absolute power are critically involved in anxiety regulation.
-Based on these findings, the present study aims to evaluate the efficacy of transcranial Direct Current Stimulation (tDCS) in modulating the absolute power of alpha and theta brainwaves and enhancing visual and auditory attention in individuals with GAD.
+Background and Aims Generalized anxiety disorder (GAD) is a chronic psychiatric condition characterized by excessive and uncontrollable worry, which is associated with deficits in attention and concentration.
+The present study aims to evaluate the efficacy of transcranial direct current stimulation (tDCS) in modulating the absolute power of alpha and theta brainwaves and enhancing visual and auditory attention in individuals with GAD.

-Conclusion: The findings of this study demonstrate the effectiveness of tDCS in modulating the absolute power of alpha and theta brainwaves, aimed at enhancing visual and auditory attention performance in individuals with GAD.
-Further research is warranted to optimize tDCS protocols and investigate the long-term effects of this neuromodulation technique.
+Conclusion The tDCS can modulate the absolute power of alpha and theta brainwaves and enhance visual and auditory attention of individuals with GAD.
+Further research is recommended to investigate the long-term effects of this neuromodulation technique.

 Keywords